mcbac/mcbac/mcbac-v2/README.md

 ## Specification

-_The specification is subject to change without notice._
+_Since this is still in pre-production, the specification is subject to change without notice._

 ### Input/output
  - Input volts: 7-24v (28v max) (maximum output volts will be 2 volts below the input)